deepanshululla/kubernetes_repo/README.md

 * So essentially it creates a deployment object where we can give our definition of desired state and hence makes it easier to create,update, do rolling updates etc.
 * deploy_example.yml is used to create a deployment object.
 * node-selector.yml is an example of how we can run pods on a specific node.
 Hint we need to label the nodes first and then specify them in pod definition.
+* health-check.yml is a yml file which does HTTP health checks on our application.